Understanding semen analysis

 If your semen analysis shows that your sperm is only slightly suboptimal, we may discuss the need for Intrauterine Insemination (IUI) or IVF treatment.
 These treatments concentrate the better-quality sperm and place them in the vicinity of the eggs to help the fertilisation process.

-For samples with very low numbers, or low motility or morphology, your CARE embryologist may recommend IVF with ICSI treatment, where sperm are injected directly into the eggs with a very fine needle.
+For samples with very low numbers, or low motility or morphology, your CARE embryologist may recommend ICSI treatment, where sperm are injected directly into the eggs with a very fine needle.
 This bypasses the need for the sperm to penetrate the outer coating of the egg, significantly improving the chance of successful fertilisation.

 Whatever your situation, we are here to help you understand your semen analysis results and to advise you on your best next steps in your fertility journey.
 If you’d like to learn more about semen analysis, or wish to book a Male Fertility Assessment, call our new patient enquiry team on 0800 564 2270 or find out more ways to get in touch.